-Do you have a nonbinding early action plan whereby students are notified or decision well in advance of the regular notification date but do not have to dattending your college?
-No If yes, please complete the following: (MM/DD) Early action closing date:] Early action notification date:] Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to No attending your college?
+If yes, please complete the following: (MM/DD) Early action closing date:] Early action notification date:] Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
 J For the Fall 2023 entering class: Number of early action applications received by your institution: Number of applicants admitted under early action plan: Number of applicants enrolled under early action plan: